lightdesign/LDProgressView/README.md

 # How To Use

-Here are the three examples respectively as seen in the screenshot above:
+Here are the examples as seen in the screenshot above:

 ```objc
 // default color, animated